godaddy/tartufo/docs/source/examplecleanup.rst

       GITHUBREPO="yourrepo.git"
       GITHUBADDRESS="github.com"
       tartufo git@${GITHUBADDRESS}:${GITHUBPROJECT}/${GITHUBREPO}
-      # it'll spit out a bunch of stuff and end with something like: Results have been saved in /tmp/tmp_jm3hyne
+      # this will spit out a bunch of stuff and end with something like: Results have been saved in /tmp/tmp_jm3hyne
       TARTUFOSCANPATH="/tmp/tmp_jm3hyne"
       # this is the number of individual bad password hits tartufo has found:
       ls ${TARTUFOSCANPATH} | wc -l